 Backing up your genealogy with Backblaze is a critical move if you want to protect your family history.
 Let us answer your questions and share with you how the cloud backup service Backblaze can be the answer to effectively backing up and protecting all your genealogy data.
-And right now we are offering a $10 off discount for first time subscribers!

 Recently, we received some great questions concerning the cloud-based computer backup service, Backblaze, one of our trusted sponsors of The Genealogy Gems Podcast.
 The answers to these questions will give you with the confidence to put a reliable cloud backup plan in place so that your family history remains safe and secure.

 Backblaze is an online back-up tool that stores copies of your computer files, and allows you to restore them in case your computer is lost, stolen, or destroyed.
 It offers unlimited storage and supports every type of file, including large video files and genealogy tree files.
 Once installed, Backblaze works 24/7 through your internet connection to save every change you make.
 Backblaze also keeps your files safe offsite (at their data centers) with 24-hour staff, biometric security, and redundant power.

 Unlike Evernote or Dropbox which are designed to allow you to work with your files across multiple devices, Backblaze is “set it and forget it” protection should the worst happen.
 While you can sign-in and access your files from multiple devices, it’s primary purpose is to provide a back-up plan so you can restore your data if something happens to your computer.
 While external hard drives are great for when your computer crashes, they can’t help you if they are destroyed in a fire or flood along with your computer because they were both in the same location.
 Off-site backup and multiple copies (redundancy) are key when it comes to protecting your precious genealogy research.

 Answers to Your Questions about Using Backblaze for Cloud Storage